infrabel/gnap-map/README.md

 - The Angular version of [GNaP](http://gnap.io/)
 - [ui-select](https://github.com/angular-ui/ui-select)

+## Contributing and example

+When contributing, you can test the library using the included example.
+Normally, you would install this library through npm, but evidently this is not possible for this example.
+To 'publish' the library to the example's node_modules folder, run `grunt dist`.

+Note that the example also uses a copy of the gnap-map-google map technology.
+This is installed as a actual npm dependency. *TODO*

+The example is a basic GNaP application, which you can run using **`grunt serve`** from the example folder.
+By default it runs on port 9002.

+The example also includes a tiny REST API service, which you can run using **`node server`**.
+By default it runs on port 9003.
+It uses test data from the test_data folder.

 ## License

 themes-gnap is licensed under [BSD (3-Clause)](http://choosealicense.com/licenses/bsd-3-clause/ "Read more about the BSD (3-Clause) License").
 Refer to [LICENSE](https://github.com/infrabel/themes-gnap/blob/master/LICENSE) for more information.